 Cultivate existing communities in your geography

 In the DFW area alone, we’ve encountered randonneurs (long-distance cyclists) who do weekly rides to Oklahoma, diabetic triathletes, a strongman community, and a “masters of pain” athletic club whose members are all about pushing their limits.
 We’ve met groups of cancer survivors who are into the Zen they get from running.
 We’ve met trail running clubs who train and attend events together.

 The starting point for your club should be to find those communities in your town, whether that means joining an existing Facebook group, online forum, or just Googling to see if such a group exists.
 Then, participate in that group first as a listener, then as a fully contributing member (i.e., don’t join just to recruit members or make sales pitches).

 It will tell you more about your local prospects than you ever thought you knew.

 Reach out to key individuals within communities

-In our article on social listening for health clubs, we talk about using listening tools to identify frequent posters and either nip problems in the bud or “catch the wave” when a trend appears to be developing in a social media group.
-But there’s a third reason to watch for frequent posters: identifying who the “movers and shakers” are in a community.
+You can use social listening tools to identify frequent posters and either nip problems in the bud or “catch the wave” when a trend appears to be developing in a social media group.
+But there’s another reason to watch for frequent posters: identifying the “movers and shakers” are in a community.

-One DFW-based Facebook group we monitor is focused on empowerment of people with diabetes (often a target market for health clubs) and has around 10,000 (yes, ten thousand) followers.
+One DFW-based Facebook group focused on empowerment of people with diabetes (often a target market for health clubs) has around 10,000 (yes, ten thousand) followers.
 Needless to say, the admins in that group have a lot of sway in what goes on.